artix-linux/runit-artix/README.md

-## Runit init scripts for Cromnix
+## Runit init scripts for Cromnix GNU/Linux

-This repository contains the runit init scripts for the Cromnix Linux distribution.
+This repository contains the runit init scripts for the Cromnix GNU/Linux distribution.

 This work is based on Void Linux's